Safety and quality

 We want New Zealand to have safe, healthy, durable homes and buildings.

 We need buildings that are fit for purpose and comply with the relevant building standards and requirements.
 To achieve this, we develop fit-for-purpose regulation that ensures public safety and good quality homes and buildings.

-The government has proposed that owners of certain unreinforced masonry buildings be required to secure street-facing parapets and facades, in response to the 2016 Hurunui/Kaikōura earthquake.
+On 28 February 2017 the government introduced a new requirement for owners of certain unreinforced masonry (URM) buildings to secure street-facing parapets and facades, in response to the 2016 Hurunui/Kaikōura earthquakes.

 Building sector participants should manage their own building and housing obligations.